JuYeong98/JuYeong98/README.md

 ### Hi there 👋
     I'm JuYeongLee who is studying AI and android programming.
-    I want to become a AI researcher.
+    I want to become a AI researcher!

     I enjoy basketball, baseball, badminton and many other activities.
     I hope to develop everything I like.